 - (a) Back lots shall have access to a public way or a "way in existence" as defined by Chapter 41, § 81L, definition of "subdivision", or via driveways that are designed to standards adequate to ensure safe access for construction, passenger and emergency vehicles.
 There shall be no structures located in the driveway. - (b) Up to four (4) back lots may share a common driveway pursuant to a Special Permit under this section and § 7.4.3 of the Montague Zoning Bylaws.
-Shared driveways shall meet all standards for Common Driveways under the Montague Zoning Bylaws and regulations of the Planning Board. - (c) Access driveways may be incorporated into back lots or structured as legal rights-of-way across land of others.
-Planning Board approval of legal documents creating rights-of-way is required. - (d) Access driveways may not be located within 250 feet of another access driveway to a back lot developed under this bylaw.
+Shared driveways shall meet all standards for Common Driveways under the Montague Zoning Bylaws and regulations of the Planning Board. - Access driveways may be incorporated into back lots or structured as legal rights-of-way across land of others.
+Planning Board approval of legal documents creating rights-ofis required.